HenryHai0407/Data_Pipelines_AWS/README.md

 Additionally, configure task dependencies to match the flow depicted in the image below:
 ![Working DAG with correct task dependencies](assets/final_project_dag_graph2.png)

-## Developing Operators
+## Operators
-To complete the project, build four operators for staging data, transforming data, and performing data quality checks.
-While you can reuse code from Project 2, leverage Airflow's built-in functionalities like connections and hooks whenever possible to let Airflow handle the heavy lifting.
+Operators create necessary tables, stage the data, transform the data, and run checks on data quality.

+Connections and Hooks are configured using Airflow's built-in functionalities.

+All of the operators and task run SQL statements against the Redshift database.

-### Stage Operator
+### Stage Operators

-Load any JSON-formatted files from S3 to Amazon Redshift using the stage operator.
-The operator should create and run a SQL COPY statement based on provided parameters, distinguishing between JSON files.
-It should also support loading timestamped files from S3 based on execution time for backfills.
+The stage operator uploads files in JSON and CSV formats from S3 to Amazon Redshift.
+This operator initiates and executes a SQL COPY statement based on the provided parameters, specifying the S3 location of the file to be loaded and the target table.

+In the DAG, there's a task responsible for staging CSV and JSON data using the RedshiftStage operator.
+This task facilitates the movement of data from S3 to Redshift by executing a Redshift copy statement.

+The task is parameterized: Instead of employing a static SQL statement for staging, the task dynamically generates the copy statement using parameters.
+It incorporates a templated field, enabling it to load timestamped files from S3 based on the execution time and perform backfills.

+Logging is integrated: The operator includes logging mechanisms at various stages of the execution process.

+Establishing the database connection involves utilizing a hook and a connection: SQL statements are executed through an Airflow hook.

 ### Fact and Dimension Operators

-Utilize the provided SQL helper class for data transformations.
-These operators take a SQL statement, target database, and optional target table as input.
-For dimension loads, implement the truncate-insert pattern, allowing for switching between insert modes.
-Fact tables should support append-only functionality.
+The dimension and fact operators leverage the SQL helper class for executing data transformations.
+These operators take the SQL statement from the helper class as input and specify the target database on which to execute the query.
+Additionally, a target table is defined to store the outcomes of the transformation.

+Dimension loads follow the truncate-insert pattern, where the target table is cleared before the load.
+There is a parameter that enables the switch between insert modes during dimension loading.
+Since fact tables are extensive, they only support append-type functionality.

+The DAG incorporates a set of tasks utilizing the LoadDimension operator for dimension loading, adhering to the truncate-insert pattern.

+Similarly, a task employing the LoadFact operator is included in the DAG for loading facts.

+Both operators utilize params: Instead of employing a static SQL statement for staging the data, the task dynamically generates the copy statement using parameters.

+The dimension task incorporates a param to facilitate the switch between append and insert-delete functionality: The DAG provides the flexibility to toggle between append-only and delete-load functionality.

 ### Data Quality Operator

-Create the data quality operator to run checks on the data using SQL-based test cases and expected results.
-The operator should raise an exception and initiate task retry and eventual failure if test results don't match expectations.
+The data quality operator serves the purpose of executing checks on the data itself.
+Its primary function involves receiving one or more SQL-based test cases along with their expected results and executing these tests.
+For each test, the operator compares the test result with the expected result, and if there is a mismatch, the operator raises an exception.
+Subsequently, the task is retried, ultimately failing if the issue persists.

+As an illustration, a test could involve a SQL statement checking if a specific column contains NULL values by counting all the rows with NULL in that column.
+Since the aim is to have no NULLs, the expected result would be 0, and the test compares the SQL statement's outcome to this expected result.

+The DAG features a task utilizing the data quality operator, ensuring at least one data quality check is performed.
+This check is conducted using the appropriate operator.

+The operator triggers an error if the check fails, leading to either DAG failure or a specified number of retries.

+The operator is designed to be parametrized: It uses params to obtain the tests and their expected results, eliminating the need to hard code tests into the operator.

 ## Project Backbones: